Childcare arrangements after divorce & separation

 1. Are you both in agreement?

 Are you both in agreement about the childcare arrangements?
-If not, seek external support to help you to communicate.
+Will you be sharing time with the children after divorce and if not, how can both parents contribute in their own way?
+If not, explore external support to help you to communicate.
 There’s so much support out there from experts and co-parents who have ‘been there and done that’.
-You can book a co-parenting session here.
+You can book a co-parenting session by clicking the button below.

 2. Do you have a parenting plan?

-A parenting plan is an essential document to sort out, that will think through how things will work with your childcare arrangements.
-It’s not a legal document, but it is helpful to have written arrangements recorded somewhere for peace of mind on both sides.
+A parenting plan is an essential document to sort out, that will help you work out your childcare arrangements after separation.
+It’s not a legal document, but it is helpful to have your childcare arrangements recorded somewhere for peace of mind on both sides.
 Download amicable’s Parenting Plan here, or you can sign up for a free 30-day trial of the brand-new amicable co-parenting app.

 3. Are the childcare arrangements realistic?

-To reduce stress, you need to make sure that the childcare arrangements make logistical and financial sense.
-For example; do you live close enough apart to make the arrangements work?
-Creating realistic childcare arrangements after divorce is crucial in terms of navigating co-parenting once legally separated from your ex.
+To reduce the likelihood of this being a stressful experience, you need to make sure that the childcare arrangements make logistical and financial sense.
+For example, do you live close enough to each other to make sharing work?
+Creating realistic child living arrangements after divorce is crucial in terms of navigating co-parenting, once legally separated from your ex.

-Once you’re agreed on how things will work, how will you manage diaries and ad-hoc arrangements?
-You may find downloading and trialling amicable’s co-parenting app will really help with this, and one of the primary reasons we created the app in the first place.
-To help parents co-parent during and after separating so that they can focus on what really matters, their kids.
+Once you’re agreed on the general childcare arrangements such as who pays for child care after divorce, how will you manage diaries and ad-hoc arrangements?
+You may find that amicable’s co-parenting app helps with this.
+In fact, this was one of the primary reasons we created the app: to help parents co-parent during and after separating so that they can focus on what really matters, their kids.

 5. Have you let key people know what’s going on?

-Should you need more help with childcare arrangements after divorce separation, and with formulating a parenting plan, amicable offer a parenting planning service.
+Should you need more help with childcare arrangements after divorce or separation, or you need help with formulating a parenting plan, amicable offer a parenting planning service.

 Additional resources: